-- Request authorization to perform some work outside of the United States; and - Request a waiver of the TT&O spending requirement.
+- Request authorization to perform some work outside of the United States; and - Request a waiver of the TT&O spending requirement (only the Project Team Lead).

 E. CONTENT AND FORM OF REPLIES TO REVIEWER COMMENTS

 Written feedback on Full Applications is made available to Applicants before the submission deadline for Replies to Reviewer Comments.
 Applicants have a brief opportunity to prepare a short Reply to Reviewer Comments responding to one or more comments or supplementing their Full Application.
 A fillable Reply to Reviewer Comments template is available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).